jukebox017/typescript-cesium/README.md

 ## The Problem

-`import cesium from 'cesium'` doesn't work out-of-the-box with Angular 6 (at the time of this writing).
+`import cesium from 'cesium'` doesn't work out-of-the-box with Angular 6 (at the time of this writing), which means that the `@types/cesium` type definition file isn't used :persevere:

-Until that works, this workaround may be useful.
+Until that works, this workaround may be useful. :smiley:

 ## Workaround